dwhitena/pach-go-regression/README.md

 ## Making predictions with the linear regression model.

-The [goregpredict](goregpredict) go program (and corresponding Docker image) allows us to predict diabetes disease progression based on a saved JSON representation of our model (see above).  `goregpredict` takes that JSON model representation as input along with one or more JSON files, each listing particular attributes:
+The [predict](predict) go program (and corresponding Docker image) allows us to predict diabetes disease progression based on a saved JSON representation of our model (see above).  `goregpredict` takes that JSON model representation as input along with one or more JSON files, each listing particular attributes:

 ```
 {